 A relatively new campaign has come to bear on perceived environmental and health dangers associated with long-term health care practices.
 Health Care Without Harm (HCWH) was begun in 1996 by a handful of environmental groups, including the Center for Health, Environment, and Justice (now the HCWH headquarters), Commonweal (a California environmental group), Greenpeace, and others.
 Today, this fast-growing collaborative effort is embodied in a coalition of nearly 350 organizations and boasts a variety of environmental, labor, and health care groups as members.
 Religious organizations have assumed a prominent role in HCWH activities, as well.

-HCWH has three basic goals: mercury elimination, the elimination of the widely used plastic, polyvinyl chloride (PVC), and the elimination of medical waste incinerators.
-Broadly speaking, these goals are supported because mercury and PVC, as well as dioxins released from the incineration of PVC and other waste materials, are considered to be hazardous to the environment, as well as to patients themselves.
+HCWH has three basic goals: mercury elimination, the elimination of the widely used plastic known as polyvinyl chloride (PVC), and the elimination of medical waste incinerators.
+Broadly speaking, these goals are supported, because mercury and PVC, as well as dioxins released from the incineration of PVC and other waste materials, are considered to be hazardous to the environment, as well as to patients themselves.

 Over time, HCWH has managed to convince hospitals and health care systems of the legitimacy and urgency of their cause.
 Those who disagree tend to be labeled as greedy profit seekers or defenders of the status quo.